gavinrozzi/grwebsite/src/content/media/civic-tech-podcast.md

 - [Apple Podcasts](https://podcasts.apple.com/us/podcast/episode-2-data-for-action/id1835434402?i=1000729166480)
 - [Watch on YouTube](https://www.youtube.com/watch?v=uFKROFDw3cw)

-## About Community at the Core
+## About Community at the Core: A DCA Podcast

-"Community at the Core" is the New Jersey Department of Community Affairs' podcast exploring how the department supports strong, vibrant communities across the state through innovative programs, partnerships, and public service.
+"Community at the Core: A DCA Podcast" is the New Jersey Department of Community Affairs' podcast exploring how the department supports strong, vibrant communities across the state through innovative programs, partnerships, and public service.